kundajelab/variant-scorer/README.md

 # variant-scorer

 The variant scoring repository provides a set of scripts for scoring genetic variants using a ChromBPNet model.
+A few things to note:

+- pos (position) column is for 1-indexed SNP position, unless the schema is *bed*
+- the reported log fold-change (logFC) is in log base 2
+- by default, counts and profile prediction for each allele are averaged between the predictions obtained using the forward sequence and the reverse-complement of that sequence as input.
+This can be disabled using the --forward_only option to only use the forward sequence predictions.

 ---